 - (1) Quality HOW do you verify and ensure the quality of organizational data and information?
 HOW do you manage electronic and other data and information to ensure their accuracy and validity, integrity and reliability, and currency? - (2) Availability HOW do you ensure the availability of organizational data and information?
-HOW do you make needed data and information available in a user-friendly format and timely manner to your WORKFORCE, SUPPLIERS, PARTNERS, COLLABORATORS, and CUSTOMERS, as appropriate?
-HOW do you ensure that your information technology systems are reliable and user-friendly?
+HOW do you make needed data and information available in a user-friendly format and timely manner to your WORKFORCE, suppliers, PARTNERS, COLLABORATORS, patients, and other CUSTOMERS, as appropriate?
+HoW do you ensure that your information technology SYSTEMS are reliable and user-friendly? - (3) Security How do you keep this data confidential?

 b.
-Organizational Knowledge
+Organizational KNoWLEDGE

-- (1) Knowledge Management HOW do you build and manage organizational KNOWLEDGE?
-HOW do you - · collect and transfer WORKFORCE knowledge; - · blend and correlate data from different sources to build new knowledge; - transfer relevant knowledge from and to STUDENTS and STAKEHOLDERS, suppliers, PARTNERS, and COLLABORATORS; and - assemble and transfer relevant knowledge for use in your INNOVATION and strategic planning PROCESSES? - (2) Best Practices HOW do you share best practices in your organization?
-HOW do you identify internal and external organizational units or operations that are HIGH PERFORMING?
-HOW do you identify best practices for sharing and implement them across your organization, as appropriate? - (3) Organizational LEARNING HOW do you use your knowledge and resources to embed LEARNING in the way your organization operates?
+- (1) KNOWLEDGE Management HOW do you build and manage organizational KNOWLEDGE?
+HOW do you - collect and transfer WORKFORCE KNOWLEDGE; - blend and correlate data from different sources to build new KNOWLEDGE; - transfer relevant KNOWLEDGE from and to patients, other CUSTOMERS, suppliers, PARTNERS, and COLLABORATORS; and - assemble and transfer relevant KNOWLEDGE for use in your INNOVATION and STRATEGIC PLANNING PROCESSES? - (2) Best Practices HOW do you share best practices in your organization?
+HoW do you identify internal and external organizational units or operations that are HIGH PERFORMING?
+HOW do you identify best practices for sharing and implement them across your organization, as appropriate? - (3) Organizational LEARNING HOW do you use your KNOWLEDGE and resources to embed LEARNING in the way your organization operates?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in small caps are defined in the Glossary of Key Terms (pages 14-25).

 4.2a(2).
-Information technology systems include, for example, physical devices and systems (hardware); software platforms and applications; and externally based information systems, such as those stored in the cloud or outside your organization's control.
+Information technology SYSTEMS include, for example, physical devices and SYSTEMS (hardware); software platforms and applications; and externally based information SYSTEMS, such as those stored in the cloud or outside your organization's control.
+Your response might include information related to the interoperability and effective use of electronic health records within your organization.

 4.2a(2).
-The security of your information technology systems is not addressed in this item.
+The security of your information technology SYSTEMS is not addressed in this item.
 You should address this as part of your overall security and cybersecurity management in item 6.2.

 4.2b(1).
 Blending and correlating data from different sources may involve handling big data sets and disparate types of data and information, such as data tables, video, and text, and may involve data analytics and data science techniques.
-Organizational knowledge constructed from these data may be speculative and may reveal sensitive information about organizations or individuals that must be protected from use for any other purposes.
+Organizational KNOWLEDGE constructed from these data may be speculative and may reveal sensitive information about organizations or individuals that must be protected from use for any other purposes.

 4.2b(3).
-Embedding learning in the way your organization operates means that learning (1) is a part of everyday work; (2) results in solving problems at their source; (3) is focused on building and sharing knowledge throughout your organization; and (4) is driven by opportunities to bring about significant, meaningful change and to innovate.
+Embedding LEARNING in the way your organization operates means that LEARNING (1) is a part of everyday work; (2) RESULTS in solving problems at their source; (3) is focused on building and sharing KNOWLEDGE throughout your organization; and (4) is driven by oPPORTUNITIES to bring about significant, meaningful change and to innovate.